la2050/archive/_projects/2015/landscaping-for-resilience-ecologic-and-social-transformation-with-the-theodore-payne-foundation.md

 project_areas:
   - County of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: newsletter Organization(s) name(s): 'Theodore Payne Foundation for Wild Flowers and Native Plants, Inc.'
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): 'Theodore Payne Foundation for Wild Flowers and Native Plants, Inc.'
   Organization(s) mailing address(es): "10459 Tuxford Street\r\nSun Valley, CA 91352"
   Organization(s) website(s): www.theodorepayne.org